Skip to main content

 What are the physical features of Noonan syndrome?

-Certain physical traits and conditions may occur in Noonan syndrome.
-Some children with Noonan syndrome may have many of these conditions, while others have just a few:
+Certain features are common among children with Noonan syndrome.
+Some children may have many of these features, while others have just a few.

 How is Noonan syndrome diagnosed?